Full Build

 Discovery

-Kanopi Studios worked closely with the NCBI team to better understand their needs and the specific needs of their users.
-Special attention was paid to making the new site as accessible as possible with a strong focus on those with visual impairments.
+We worked closely with the NCBI team to better understand their needs and the specific needs of their users.
+We paid special attention to making the new site as accessible as possible, with a strong focus on the visually impaired.

 Research & Strategy work from NCBI